deity-io/falcon-platform-docs/docs/platform/client/overrides.md

 We will occasionally be pushing changes to our components.
 If they have been overridden you won't automatically get these changes when you upgrade.
 :::

-Falcon Platform makes overriding components very simple.
+DEITY Platform makes overriding components very simple.

 Within the client directory you'll find a `moduleOverride.js` file.